 The end result, other than a very pretty aquatic habitat for just about every creature you'd care to name, is that the Provo River is preparing to wash down the wrong side of a dike and take out a bridge.
 That puts it pretty squarely through the kitchen of a rental house I have on the ranch.
 The tenant has been there for years, and is ripe for an episode of "Hoarders."
 A good flood is not without benefits.
 But in the long run, it's probably best if the house and a couple of farm buildings aren't floating in the Jordanelle.

 The obvious solution is a judiciously placed stick of dynamite.
 We do not live in a world where "obvious" equates to "easy."
 The dike belongs to the Feds, managed by an irrigation company.
-The beaver are afforded a variety of legal protections, and must be read their Miranda warning, each individually, before being deported to the great pond in the sky.
-There once were spotted frogs in the ponds, so blowing the dam would require the approval of the state and federal frog wranglers.

 I've got the Bureau of Reclamation, Central Utah Water District, Provo River Water Users, two branches of the State's Department of Fish and Feathers (who don't speak to each other), and UDOT involved in one way or another.
 They speak with a unified voice: "Somebody else really needs to fix this.
 Fast."
 Meanwhile the water is rising.